IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 processed by PvD-aware hosts, while ignored by other hosts per section 4.2 of {{?RFC4861}}.

 In order to provide multiple different PvDs, a router MUST send multiple RAs.
-If more than one different Implicit PvD are advertised, the RAs MUST be sent from different link-local source addresses.
+If more than one different Implicit PvDs are advertised, the RAs MUST be sent from different link-local source addresses.
 Explicit PvDs MAY share link-local source addresses with an Implicit PvD and any number of other Explicit PvDs.